Gerard Louis Frey: Bishop of Lafayette in Louisiana

 Frey was the bishop of Lafayette when the diocese and the Catholic Church faced the first wave of civil suits seeking compensation and treatment for abused children.
-In a legal deposition, Frey admitted to confronting Gilbert Gauthe, a diocesan priest, about sexual abuse accusations in 1974.
+In a legal deposition, Frey admitted to confronting Reverend Gilbert Gauthe, a diocesan priest, about sexual abuse accusations in 1974.
 According to Frey, Gauthe admitted being guilty of "imprudent touches" with a boy and promised that it was an isolated instance that would not recur.
 In 1975, Frey appointed Gauthe as chaplain of the diocesan Boy Scouts troop.
 Gauthe later confessed to sexually abusing 37 children, though he pleaded not guilty to criminal charges by reason of insanity.
-Gauthe was ultimately criminally convicted in the first sex-abuse case against the Catholic Church.
+Gauthe was ultimately convicted.

 Retirement and death

-Pope John Paul II accepted Frey's resignation as bishop of the Diocese of Lafayette on May 13, 1989.
+Pope John Paul II accepted Frey's resignation as bishop of Lafayette in Louisiana on May 13, 1989.
 He was succeeded by his coadjutor bishop, Harry Flynn.
 Frey retired to a family compound in Bay St. Louis, Mississippi, which was heavily damaged by Hurricane Katrina in 2005.
 His brother Jerome drove to Bay St. Louis to rescue Frey, returning him to Louisiana.

 Frey spent the remainder of his life first at Consolata Nursing Home in New Iberia, Louisiana, and later in a private home in Lafayette provided by the diocese.
 Gerard Frey died after a lengthy illness on August 16, 2007, at age 93.
 He is buried in the crypt of the Cathedral of Saint John the Evangelist in Lafayette.